CloudChi/FX-Framework/Introduction.md

         - Might not be assigned / cleared correctly
         - Cluttered up Data Viewer when debugging
     - JSON is default standard for web APIs
-      - this increases likelyhood of any given developer being familiar
+      - this increases likelihood of any given developer being familiar

 ### Error-Handling
   - If Errors are consistent and informative, it leads to better code, because users can avoid common mistakes